 When do I need to arrive in Thailand for my program?
 What will happen once I arrive here?

 All volunteers and interns need to arrive in Bangkok on Friday.
-Airport pick up is provided by us from Suvarnabhumi International Airport (BKK).
+Airport picks up is provided by us from Suvarnabhumi International Airport (BKK).
 Pick up timings are fixed between 8AM to 8PM.

 If you are already in Bangkok, VolSol can arrange for a pickup from your local address/lodging/hotel.
 However, you will need to inform your in-country coordinator well in advance for the same.

 Most volunteers participating in a short-term volunteer travel experience in Thailand can enter the country on a 30 days tourist visa which is available to the majority of nationalities on arrival at the airport itself.
 It is also possible to attain a 60 days tourist visa prior to the arrival in Thailand.

 We can also help you attain 90 days Non-Immigrant Visa as well.
 However, this takes longer time to apply for and requires a lot of paperwork.
 Please contact us for further information on the same.